bufbuild/protocompile/experimental/ast/printer/bufformat-diff.md

 # Bufformat Golden Test Differences

-This document summarizes the intentional differences between the protocompile printer and the old `buf format` golden files in `TestBufFormat`.
+This document summarizes the intentional differences between the protocompile printer (`LegacyBufFormat` preset) and the legacy `buf format` golden files in `TestBufFormat`.
 It also lists the remaining mechanical issues that still cause test failures.

 ## Skipped Tests